gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 - `group`: The group of the dependency constraint.
 - `module`: The module of the dependency constraint.
-- `version`: The version constraint of the dependency constraint.
+- `version`: optional.
+The version constraint of the dependency constraint.
 Has the same meaning as in the Gradle DSL.
 A version constraint consists of:
-   - `prefers`: The preferred version for this dependency constraint
+   - `prefers`: optional.
+The preferred version for this dependency constraint
-   - `rejects`: An array of rejected versions for this dependency constraint.
-Can be omitted.
+   - `rejects`: optional.
+An array of rejected versions for this dependency constraint.

 ### `files` value